The Tragedy of Antony and Cleopatra Theme of Contrasting Regions

-The play is set up as an interaction between Rome and Alexandria, Egypt.
-That the settings mirror each other is a convenient device to interpret the meaning of the characters’ actions.
-Values, morals and meanings are changed with each setting in the play, and the interaction of these places is a way to understand the struggles that Antony has to go through, while also informing how Cleopatra acts and makes judgments.
-Contrasting regions provide a lens of interpretation that is neither good nor bad, but depends on regional values and differences.
+The fact that the settings mirror each other is a convenient device to interpret the meaning of the characters’ actions.
+Values, morals, and meanings change with each setting in the play, helping us understand the struggles that Antony has to go through and the way Cleopatra acts and makes judgments.
+The contrasting regions keep us from getting too bored with one setting and provide a lens of interpretation that is neither good nor bad, but depends on regional values and differences.

 Antony’s downfall at the end of the play is a direct result of his loss of place.
 He doesn’t stand for the regimented reality of Rome anymore, but he can’t totally give himself up to the "life is good" mentality of Egypt.
 In Antony and Cleopatra, a man without a place has no place in the world.